HMS Mallow (K81): Background

-Design, description and construction

-The s had their origins in a sketch design by the Smith's Dock Company which was based on their whaling ship Southern Pride, but lengthened by 9.1 m.
-Many ships of the class were modified while they were under construction, or as the opportunity presented itself during service.
+Design

-Mallow had an overall length of 205 ft, a beam of 33 ft 2 in, and a draught of 13 ft 7 in extending to 15 ft 9 in at deep load.
-While her standard displacement was 925 LT, she displaced 1170 LT at deep load.
-She had a crew of 85 men.
-She was powered using steam created by two cylindrical boilers, driving a single 4-cylinder triple-expansion steam engine that generated 2750 ihp.
-The engine drove a single propeller and Mallow could reach a top speed of 16 kn.
-She carried 230 t of fuel oil, which gave her a range of 3450 nmi at 12 kn.
+The original Flower-class design had an overall length of 205 ft, and length between perpendiculars of 190 ft, and a beam of 33 ft.
+They had a draught forward of 7 ft 9 in and aft of 14 ft 10 in.
+While their standard displacement was 940 LT, they displaced 1170 LT at deep load.
+They had a crew of 47 men.
+They were powered using steam created by two cylindrical boilers, driving a single four-cylinder triple-expansion steam engine that generated 2750 ihp.
+The engine drove a single propeller and ships of the class could reach a top speed of 16 kn.
+They carried 200 t of fuel oil, which gave them a range of 4000 nmi at 12 kn.

-The ship was armed with a single 4 in Mk IX naval gun, two depth charge throwers and two depth charge rails, and could carry 40 depth charges.
-Ships of the class were also initially equipped with one 2-pounder (40 mm) "pom-pom" autocannon and two twin 0.303 in machine guns.
-Later in the war, they received two additional depth charge throwers and their capacity was increased to 70 depth charges.
+The ships were armed with a single 4 in Mk IX naval gun, two Mark II depth charge throwers and two rails, and could carry 25 depth charges.
+Ships of the class were also initially equipped with two twin Lewis 0.303 in machine guns, and later versions received one 2-pounder (40 mm) "pom-pom" autocannon.

+Later in the war, ships of the class received two additional depth charge throwers and their capacity was increased to 70 depth charges.
 The machine guns proved inadequate as anti-aircraft (AA) weapons, and were replaced by heavier guns.
-In 1944, Mallows AA armament included a total of six single 20 mm Oerlikon cannons, and one 2-pounder "pom-pom".
+By 1944, Mallows AA armament included six single 20 mm Oerlikon cannons, and one 2-pounder "pom-pom".
 This was intended to better meet the higher air threat in the Mediterranean Sea.
 She was also equipped with rocket rails fitted to the gun shield of the 4-inch gun, a forward-firing anti-submarine Hedgehog fitted aft of the main gun, and had a Type 271 radar fitted on the rear of her bridge.
 By 1945, Mallows armament had been further enhanced with two 6-pounder Hotchkiss guns.
+With all these additional weapon systems, by the end of the war her crew had swelled to 85.

+The many major modifications to the class over time resulted in the development of the modified Flower class which were produced later in the war.

+Service history

-Mallow was built by the firm of Harland and Wolff at Belfast, Northern Ireland under as yard number 1065, and was ordered on 19 September 1939, laid down on 14 November, launched on 22 May 1940, and commissioned on 2 July.
-She was allocated the pennant number K81, and her first captain was Lieutenant Commander William Brown Piggott.
+Mallow was built by the firm of Harland and Wolff at Belfast, Northern Ireland, under yard number 1065, and was ordered on 19 September 1939, laid down on 14 November, launched on 22 May 1940, and commissioned on 2 July.
+She was allocated the pennant number K81, and her first captain was Lieutenant Commander W. B. Piggott of the Royal Navy Reserve.